Levelling-up policy of the Conservative government

-"Levelling up" is a political policy first articulated in the 2019 Conservative Party manifesto that aims to reduce the imbalances, primarily economic, between areas and social groups across the United Kingdom.
-It seeks to do so without acting to the detriment of prosperous areas, such as much of South East England.
-A white paper for the policy was published by Boris Johnson's government on 2 February 2022, and has been continued by Rishi Sunak's government.
-The policy is overseen by the Department for Levelling Up, Housing and Communities, and the incumbent Secretary of State is Michael Gove.
+"Levelling up" was a political policy first articulated in the 2019 Conservative Party manifesto that aimed to reduce the imbalances, primarily economic, between areas and social groups across the United Kingdom.
+It sought to do so without acting to the detriment of prosperous areas, such as much of South East England.
+A white paper for the policy was published by Boris Johnson's government on 2 February 2022, and was continued by Rishi Sunak's government.
+The policy was overseen by the Department for Levelling Up, Housing and Communities.

 The concept of levelling up has bipartisan support.
-Labour Party leader Keir Starmer said in October 2022 that a future Labour government would "pick up the challenge of levelling up", but that his party believed only they would be able to deliver it, calling Johnson's plan to deliver levelling up "an empty slogan".
+Keir Starmer, the Labour Party leader, said in October 2022 that a future Labour government would "pick up the challenge of levelling up", but that his party believed only they would be able to deliver it, calling Johnson's plan to deliver levelling up "an empty slogan".

+After the Labour Party won the 2024 general election, the phrase was replaced with "local government" in department names and ministerial titles.

 History

 Origins

-"Levelling-up" was first used in the House of Commons in 1868 in relation to equality between Catholicism and the Church of England, with Serjeant Barry, the Solicitor General for Ireland, saying "If religious equality were attempted in England, it must be either by levelling up or levelling down."
+The term "levelling-up" was first used in the House of Commons in 1868 in relation to equality between Catholicism and the Church of England, with Charles Robert Barry, the Solicitor General for Ireland, saying "If religious equality were attempted in England, it must be either by levelling up or levelling down."
 Conservative Prime Minister Benjamin Disraeli responded by noting the phrase to be one which "seems to be a very favourite one with Hon.
 Gentlemen opposite" and said that he should "very much like to have their views as to the distinct meaning they attribute to the phrase".

-At a televised hustings event on 24 April 1997, Labour Party Leader Tony Blair, who shortly after became prime minister, stated: ‘I don’t want to level down, I want to level up’, when discussing his preference for low taxes in support of upwardly social mobility.
+In his diaries, published in 1993, Tory Minister Alan Clark quoted colleague Michael Jopling's remark that "...the trouble with Michael (Heseltine) is that he had to buy his own furniture and he occasionally whines about the Servant Problem.
+It's because of death duties and the 'levelling up' of standards of the lower classes.
+Why, poor Jane had to drain and clean the swimming pool herself."
+The phrase was also used in the 2004 BBC dramatisation of Clark's diaries.

 As a newly elected MP, future Prime Minister Theresa May used the term during an education debate in the House of Commons in 1997.
 She described socialism as "levelling down" and conservatism as "levelling up".

+At the 2003 Labour Party Conference, Labour Party leader and the then Prime Minister Tony Blair stated: "I don't want to level down, I want to level up", when discussing his preference for low taxes in support of upwardly social mobility.